norlab-ulaval/libpointmatcher/doc/DataPointsFilterDev.md

-			( "vSizeX", "Dimension of each voxel cell in x direction", "1.0", "-inf", "inf", &P::Comp<T> ) ( "vSizeY", "Dimension of each voxel cell in y direction", "1.0", "-inf", "inf", &P::Comp<T> ) ( "vSizeZ", "Dimension of each voxel cell in z direction", "1.0", "-inf", "inf", &P::Comp<T> ) ( "useCentroid", "If 1 (true), down-sample by using centroid of voxel cell.
-If false (0), use center of voxel cell.", "1", "0", "1", P::Comp<bool> )
+			( "vSizeX", "Dimension of each voxel cell in x direction", "1.0", "-inf", "inf", &P::Comp<T> ) ( "vSizeY", "Dimension of each voxel cell in y direction", "1.0", "-inf", "inf", &P::Comp<T> ) ( "vSizeZ", "Dimension of each voxel cell in z direction", "1.0", "-inf", "inf", &P::Comp<T> ) ( "summarizationMethod", "If 2, use random point in cell.
+If 1 , down-sample by using centroid of voxel cell.
+If 0, use center of voxel cell.", "1", "0", "2", P::Comp<int> )
 			( "averageExistingDescriptors", "whether the filter average the descriptor values in a voxel or use a single value", "1", "0", "1", &P::Comp<T> )
 		;
 	}